A Complete Heart Attack Guide: Heart Attack Symptoms, Causes, Treatment, Cost

 STEMI (Severe Cardiac Arrest)

-These are the scientific terms that physicians or doctors often utilize.
+These are the scientific terms that physicians or myocardial infarction specialists often utilize.
 An ordinary man cannot understand these types.
 The coronary artery becomes wholly blocked, or a significant portion of it gets blocked.
 The artery then stops receiving the blood.
 The STEMI attacks are series one that can be life-taking or cause severe damage to the human body.

 What Are The Symptoms Of STEMI?